-14 The seventeen countries are: Argentina, Bolivia, Brazil, Chile, Costa Rica, the Dominican Republic, Guatemala, Ecuador, El Salvador, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela.
-Although there are data for Colombia points, the lack of comparability among surveys is into three groups according to type of regime: populist Left (Argentina and Venezuela), social democratic Left (Brazil, Chile and Uruguay), and non-Left (the remaining twelve).
-Bolivia, Ecuador, El Salvador, Nicaragua and Paraguay were included among the non-Left countries because in 2006-the cut-off year used in the descriptive statistics-- they were still governed by the non-Left.15
+The analysis presented here uses data from seventeen countries for which (roughly) comparable measures of inequality and poverty exist.
+Countries were divided into three groups according to type of regime: populist left (Argentina and Venezuela), social democratic left (Brazil, Chile and Uruguay), and non-left (the remaining twelve).
+Bolivia, Ecuador, El Salvador, Nicaragua and Paraguay were included among the non-left countries because in 2006-the cut-off year used in the descriptive statistics-they were still governed by the non-left.